 Today, I’m excited to show you a recent sewing project I took on while my Mom was in town.
 We spent a rainy fall afternoon sewing bedding for both of my daughter’s American Girl Doll beds.
 You can see how I customized these $20 IKEA doll beds here: Polka Dot Bed and Stenciled Bed.
 We made our own pattern rather than buying a pattern.
 In this post, I’m going to show you my free American Girl Doll Pattern to make bedding so you can make your own bedding and save money by not buying a pattern.

-Isn't the bedding cute?
-We went to a craft store and I let each of my girl's pick out 4 fabrics that went together.
-They had looked at some pictures of bedding on my American Girl Doll Ideas and Sewing Pinterest boards.
+Isn’t the bedding cute?
+We went to a craft store and I let each of my girl’s pick out 4 fabrics that went together.
+When my girls chose their fabric, they had looked at some pictures of bedding on my American Girl Doll Ideas and Sewing Pinterest boards.
 They both liked the idea of having a fluffy, fuzzy fabric, so we made sure to include some in their selections.

 Initially, I was planning to purchase a pattern with which to make this bedding.
 After talking with my Mom and thinking about it, I realized that I really didn’t need a pattern.
 All I needed to do was measure and pick the sizes I wanted the finished products to be.
 I’m going to show you what I did as well as give you a few of my tips and tricks if you want to sew your own bedding.

 By the way, this was a pretty easy project.
 To me the only hard parts were the parts my Mom did….all the hand work, the sewing the buttons on the mattresses and the closing of the mattresses and pillows.

 The first thing you need to do is to measure the bed for which you are making this bedding.
 My bed measured 12″ wide by 19″ long and 1.25″ deep.